johnpuddephatt/happen/_drafts/_posts/how-to-commission-good-video-producing-effective-animation.md

 Once you’ve seen the rough cut of the animation it’s time to add final polish: the voiceover will be mixed with sound effects and any music you’ve chosen.
 It can be surprising how much the addition of the sound mix can lift a project: often the sound can add clarity and focus to the pictures.

 The final step is to render all the pictures and audio into one master file: this will vary depending on exactly how you want to use it but might typically be an HD-sized MP4 file ready to be uploaded to Vimeo, Youtube or Facebook.

+**Find out more**

 To find out more about content marketing download our practical guide.
 It is written for B2B technology companies but would be helpful for any marketer.